 Present two contrasting solos/excerpts (one minute each).
 We want you to interpret the word ‘contrasting’ for yourself.
 Show us your best work, but make sure that you show us your range.

 You are welcome to submit original choreography, but you do not have to.
+You can choose to improvise or freestyle.
 You may submit video of site-specific work, if it makes sense for you.
 Also, you may include one example of partnering work, as long as you are easy to identify.

-We will accept previously recorded performances (must be recent) or newly-shot videos.
+We will accept previously recorded performances (it must be recent) or newly-shot videos.
 A dance studio, if available, is an ideal location for newly-shot work.

 While you need not submit professional videos, we must be able to clearly see you in order to observe your technique and musicality.